 “The highly concentrated material in Martin Stauning’s Verdorrte Räume (2015) hits us with great power.
 Rarely does one experience an avantgarde piece in which the ingredients are so few and almost boiled down to a kind of concentrate.”

-"...a presentation of what Martin Stauning does so well: Writing lyrical music with a withheld breath that holds the listener tight while the instruments - through small smooth movements - create surprising spaces, moments of insecurity – and not least beauty.”
+"...a presentation of what Martin Stauning does so well: Writing lyrical music with a withheld breath that captures the listener while the instruments - through small, sliding movements - create surprising spaces, moments of insecurity – and not least of beauty.”

-Martin is the recipient of the Axel Borup-Jørgensen Composer Prize 2015 and was awarded a Léonie Sonning Talen Prize in 2016.
-Martin received the 2017 Carl Prize - Composer of the Year, Small Ensemble for the work Îles en Mer d'Argent.
+Martin is the recipient of the Axel Borup-Jørgensen Composer Prize 2015 and was awarded a Léonie Sonning Talent Prize in 2016.
+Martin received the 2017 Carl Prize - Composer of the Year, Small Ensemble and in 2018 the H.C.
+Lumbye / Agerby Prize.
+In 2020, Martin received another Carl Prize - Composer of the Year, Small Ensemble for the work Stèle à Six Faces.